iluvjava/numb_meth/README.md

 3. How to expand the root form of a polynomial into the regular form?
     * Interpolation, but we need one extra points other than the roots to make it, interpolation is easy because we can just use the numpy module.
 4. [URGENT] For repeated roots, there is a chance the roots are slightly off, could be a result that the algorithm didn't detect the existence of repeated root during the Newton Iteration.
+   * The problem is, the derivative of the fixed-point function near the root is larger than a threshold, causing it to be mis-identified as a root that is not repeating.
+My guess is, it's caused by just taking the derivative of the fixed-point function along the real line....

 ## Potential Challenges: